 There is little that can go wrong and consequently, digital door locks can last for many years.

 As their operation is so straightforward compared to ‘high tech’ electronic access control options such as biometric fingerprint readers.

-- Digital door locks are quick and easy to fit as they are completely self-contained,
+Digital Locks are very quick and easy to fit

 The fact that digital door locks can easily and quickly be reprogrammed means that security can be instantly reinstated if compromised or if there is a changeover in staff.

 The same applies to home security, as carers and nurses usually work shifts and if a member of staff leaves the organisation, the code can be changed instantly.